sakaki91/Sakaki-AC-Linux-Guide/README.md

 ## Modding

-<p>Open the Assetto Corsa folder and rename *AssettoCorsa.exe* to *AssettoCorsa_original.exe*, Then download the [Content Manager](https://assettocorsa.club/content-manager.html) and extract it to the main Assetto Corsa folder.
+<p>Open the Assetto Corsa folder and rename *AssettoCorsa.exe* to *AssettoCorsa_original.exe*, Then download the Content Manager: https://assettocorsa.club/content-manager.html, and extract it to the main Assetto Corsa folder.
 Rename *Content Manager.exe* to *AssettoCorsa.exe*.

-Download the [CSP fonts](https://acstuff.club/u/blob/ac-fonts.zip) and extract them to assettocorsa/content/fonts/.
+Download the CSP fonts: https://acstuff.club/u/blob/ac-fonts.zip, and extract them to assettocorsa/content/fonts/.
 Then, launch the game via Steam.</p>
 <p>The Content Manager will then open.
 You can configure and modify it as you wish.
 I recommend using version 0.2.0 of the Custom Shaders Patch.
 Avoid very new or very old versions!</p>

 ## Online